-Finding an unique dog name is not an easy task, especially a husky dog name.
-Consider it as a perfect occasion for the whole family to get together to discuss and suggest a name for your pet.
+Finding unique dog names is not easy, especially husky names.
+Consider it as a perfect occasion for the whole family to get together to discuss and suggest a name for your husky.
 Children can sometimes come out with a name that is unique and funny.
 Here are a few guidelines that should be of help in your naming effort.

-- Choose a name that your dog can easily recognize.
+- Choose a name that your husky can easily recognize.

 - The name should not confuse with one of the basic dog commands like sit, stand, stay, down or come.